bitshares/bitshares.github.io-old/_technologies/en/user-issued-assets.md

 Trading cards can be simulated by creating many limited issue assets.
 Online games can use these assets to represent game items.

-## Privatized BitAssets (Stable Cryptocurrencies)
+## Privatized SmartCoins (Stable Cryptocurrencies)

-[Price-stable cryptocurrencies](/technology/price-stable-cryptocurrencies){:target="_blank"} (aka BitAssets) were the inspiration for BitShares.
+[Price-stable cryptocurrencies](/technology/price-stable-cryptocurrencies){:target="_blank"} (aka SmartCoins) were the inspiration for BitShares.
 Now, users can create their own price-stable assets with custom parameters designed to track the value of any asset they can imagine.
 The benefit of price-stable cryptocurrencies is that they are fully collateralized, and the issuer only needs to be trusted to appoint an honest set of independent (non-collusive) feed producers.
-Unlike deposit receipts, the value of a Privatized BitAsset is secured even if the issuer disappears.
+Unlike deposit receipts, the value of a Privatized SmartCoin is secured even if the issuer disappears.

 Bitshares provides many parameters that an issuer may tune.
-In addition to account whitelists, market restrictions, and transfer restrictions, the issuer of a private BitAsset has control over:
+In addition to account whitelists, market restrictions, and transfer restrictions, the issuer of a private SmartCoin has control over:

 1. Collateral Type
 2. Initial Collateral Rate